-The development of COVID-19 related applications has formed part of the exit strategy of several countries seeking to maintain suppression of COVID-19 following the ending, or easing, of lockdowns (or to supplement lockdowns) and appears to be an emerging trend.
+The development of COVID-19-related applications has formed part of the exit strategy of several countries seeking to maintain suppression of COVID-19 following the ending, or easing, of lockdowns (or to supplement lockdowns) and appears to be an emerging trend.

 Such applications aim to test and trace users, based on health information provided, to confirm whether individuals have tested positive for COVID-19, and if so, notify other users deemed to have been in close proximity with the infected individuals.
-Depending on how the applications are developed, they can potentially operate by utilizing temperature readings to determine if users may or may not enter buildings based on codes generated by the applications determined by the results of those temperature readings.
+Depending on how the applications are developed, they can potentially help determine if users should be permitted to enter buildings.

 Successful deployment of health monitoring applications on mobile phones as a suppression method has the clear potential to mitigate damage to the economy caused by the pandemic.
-A key challenge facing the developers of such mobile applications will be garnering high enough levels of adoption, with Oxford researchers postulating that at least 60% of the target population will need to opt-in to using these applications for them to be effective.
-At the heart of such mobile applications and the COVID-19 Application lies data protection and cybersecurity concerns.
+A key challenge facing the developers of such mobile applications will be garnering high enough levels of adoption, with Oxford researchers postulating that at least 60% of the target population will need to opt in to using these applications for them to be effective.

+At the heart of such mobile applications and the COVID-19 application lies data protection and cybersecurity concerns.
 Even during a pandemic, data protection laws continue to apply and should be followed when processing personal data in the context of COVID-19-related applications; this should help maintain public trust, which in turn will support the success of these suppression techniques by promoting high levels of user adoption.

-The UK will need to carry out a balancing exercise, as although positive domestic laws could allow personal data necessary to contain the virus to be processed for the purpose of monitoring the spread and minimizing the impact of COVID-19, this must be done in a manner that ensures there are safeguards in place to protect the individuals whose data is being processed and their civil liberties.
+The U.K. will need to carry out a balancing exercise, as although positive domestic laws could allow personal data necessary to contain the virus to be processed for the purpose of monitoring the spread and minimizing the impact of COVID-19, this must be done in a manner that ensures there are safeguards in place to protect the individuals whose data is being processed and their civil liberties.